Electric bikes have become extremely trendy but are e-bikes safe for seniors too?

 E-bikes are also safe for seniors because they are easy to handle.
 They also do not require a lot of strength from the rider for a smooth ride.

-Top Benefits of Riding an Electric Bike for Seniors
+Key Benefits of E-Bikes for Seniors

 Improved Physical Activity